 It requires more computing power for a single Google search than it took to send Apollo 11 to the moon from inception to completion.
 Google handles over 2 trillion searches per year.
 That’s about 270 searches per person on Earth.
 The total size of Google Earth’s database is over 20 Petabytes

 Google has a dog-friendly work environment.
 Google code of conduct states that they are a dog company.
 “We recognize that dogs can be a valued and important part of employees’ lives and, in many cases, bringing them to work enhances their quality of life,” said Stacy Sullivan, Google’s chief culture officer

-Merriam-Webster and Oxford English dictionaries added Google as verb meaning search for information about someone or something on the internet using search engine Google.
+Merriam-Webster and Oxford English dictionaries added Google as a verb meaning search for information about someone or something on the internet using the search engine Google.

 Google homepage is so bare as the founders didn’t know HTML to make it fancy.
-Initially, you had to press the return key, as they didn’t know how to design submit button.
-Until March 2001, the Google homepage was aligned on the right side instead of centred.
+Initially, you had to press the return key, as they didn’t know how to design the submit button.
+Until March 2001, the Google homepage was aligned on the right side instead of centered.